galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 An illustrative example is provided by the research of Samuel Bowles and Herbert Gintis, who pointed out that students who are best suited to the social ordering of the education system also had significantly below average scores on measures of mental creativity and flexibility ({% cite Bowles2011 %}).

-Group evaluation can be considered as an adequate pedagogical instrument for overcoming the drawbacks associated to the evaluation system, providing students with social contexts that emphasise social responsibility and group solidarity.
+**Group evaluation** can be considered as an adequate pedagogical instrument for overcoming the drawbacks associated to the evaluation system, providing students with social contexts that emphasise social responsibility and group solidarity.
 According Giroux, no matter how progressive an approach to critical thinking may be, it will squander its own potential if it operates on the basis of a web of social relations in the classroom that are authoritarianly hierarchical and promote passivity, docility and silence ({% cite Giroux1988 %}).

 ## Technological system

 The technological system is a complex arrangement of interconnected components, including hardware, software, data, and human operators, that work together to perform a specific function or achieve a particular goal.
-According the philospher Günther Anders, the design of technological systems goes beyond mere neutrality in information transmission; instead, they actively convey values and thought patterns ({% cite Anders2002 %}, {% cite Gallardo2021 %}).
+According the philospher Günther Anders, **the design of technological systems goes beyond mere neutrality in information transmission**; instead, they actively convey values and thought patterns ({% cite Anders2002 %}, {% cite Gallardo2021 %}).

 > <comment-title>Notes on Günther Anders</comment-title>
 >